The Composition metric, expressed as a percentage, tells us the number, or share, of people in the audience who have an attribute or trait.

 For example, the survey question asking about Retailer Selection Traits allows participants to identify three traits.

-If all survey-takers picked three Retailer Selection Traits,
+If all survey-takers picked three Retailer Selection Traits, the percentages will add up to over 100% since survey-takers are asked to pick three answers.

 2. Follow-on survey question